Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-concepts.md

 ## Exception handling

-The management libraries define Exception classes that extend `com.microsoft.rest.RestException`.
-Catch exceptions generated by management libraries with a `catch (RestException exception)` block after the relevant `try` statement.
+The management libraries' Exception classes extend `com.microsoft.rest.RestException`.
+Catch exceptions generated by the management libraries with a `catch (RestException exception)` block after the relevant `try` statement.

 ## Logs and trace